 Over the past two years, regulators (including the enforcement arm of the Commonwealth of Massachusetts and the N.Y.
 Attorney General) have begun focusing on the securities, primarily out of concern that broker-dealers and other sales agents failed to properly disclose the risks.

-To learn more about ARS investments, visit FINRA's page on Auction Rate Securities: What Happens When Auctions Fail.
-We also encourage you to contact an investment loss lawyer at Meyer Wilson.
+To learn more about ARS investments, we encourage you to contact an investment loss lawyer at Meyer Wilson.
 David P. Meyer was voted "Lawyer of the Year" in his region for professional negligence.
 He and his firm have what it takes to fight to recover your losses.